lambotpm/pvpguide/Guide.md

 [OmniBar](https://mods.curse.com/addons/wow/omnibar) - OmniBar tracks enemy cooldowns and is highly customizable.
 It's very helpful for knowing when you need to fake cast against an interrupt or knowing when the enemy team's CC chain may start up again.

 [SortGroup](https://mods.curse.com/addons/wow/sortgroup) - Allows you to determine the order of party frames, so that you're always at the top (or bottom) of your party.
 This is helpful when arenaing because the order in which the group is assembled is based on who loads in to the arena first, meaning you will likely have a different party layout each match.
 This addon helps manage that minor headache.

-[GladiatorlosSA](https://mods.curse.com/addons/wow/gladiatorlossa) - A customizable addon that provides voice overs to alert when enemy spells are being cast.
-This addon can be very annoying at first, but I have it set up purely for spells that I know I can break out of using Premonition such as Polymorph and Hex.

 [Details!](https://mods.curse.com/addons/wow/details) - A very informative DPS meter.
 I use it to track interrupts and incoming CC / CC breaks when discussing how to improve after a match with my team.